wonsunahn/CS1541_Project1/README.md

 * DUE: Mar 8 (Friday), 2024 11:59 PM

-Please accept Project 1 on **GitHub Classroom** using this link: TBD
+Please accept Project 1 on **GitHub Classroom** using this link: https://classroom.github.com/a/as6auSF5

 When you click on the above link, you will be asked to select your email address from a list.
 After you select, you will be asked to either create a